 Let’s face it: 2020 has been a shit show.
 And, to be honest, we can only do the “drowning our sorrows” thing for so long – we’re not Freshers anymore!
 Why not kick off 2021 with a new hobby or activity to keep you entertained on those crappy, dry January days.

 - Learn A New Language – With a variety of free or paid apps available (Babbel, Duolingo, Mondly) it’s never been a better time to brush on your Español or Français.
 Perhaps start day dreaming again about all those cancelled holidays!

 - Baking – While Bake Off is definitely not the same since the departure of Queen Sandy Toksvig we can still try and recapture some of that first lockdown energy and get back to making way too much banana bread.

 - Embroidery – With easy-to-use kits available on Etsy and Hobbycraft you can make some cute decorations to brighten up the place or to give as gifts.

 - Journaling – If nothing else it’s been an interesting year!
-Starting a journal is a great way to keep track of any personal goals, remember the good times (and even the not so good times).
+Starting a journal is a great way to keep track of any personal goals, and remember the good times (and even the not-so-good times).